 Hello there!
 I am an avid doodler and caffeine addict who can be spotted 24/7 at KAF (the coffee shop in Baker-Berry Library).
 I've grown up skiing in the Rockies, so I'm a hype man for low temp activities like throwing snow at friends and carving ice sculptures (yes, I actually did that!).
-Aside from blogging, I am an economics teaching assistant, design cool new web and mobile apps for Dartmouth's DALI Lab, and travel a ton with the fencing and debate teams.
+Aside from blogging, I am an economics teaching assistant, design mobile, web, and VR apps for Dartmouth's DALI Lab, and travel around with the fencing and debate teams for competitions.

 Freshman fall flew by!
 While I unwittingly took some of Dartmouth's more difficult classes, I met so many amazing people and got to explore campus with a fresh set of eyes (I'd never visited before).
 I also got inspired (after taking my prof to lunch) to pursue a major in economics!

 Winter was my favorite term freshman year, largely because I felt more settled into the campus rhythm and took awesome classes.
 Prof. Kalish (my Writing 5 -- a required class for all freshmen -- professor) was not only fun and insightful, but also made an active effort to connect with every student.
 It's one of the best classes I've ever taken.

 In my opinion, Hanover is most beautiful in the spring: you see everything from fluffy snowflakes to vibrant blossoms.
 The weather kept me cheerful, even if spring was my most rigorous term.
 My favorite class was Econ 22 with Prof. Comin, who led a case-based course that helped us understand the real-world applications of what we were learning.
 He's also a super cool guy to chat with, and he's done fascinating research.